William Holmes Borders: Biography

+Influence

 Borders' influence in the black community was the trigger for a local radio station to offer him a weekly program in 1940.
-Listeners of both races tuned in to hear information about segregation, disfranchisement, patriotism (this was during World War II), and black migration to the north.
+Listeners of both races tuned in to hear information about segregation and disfranchisement during World War II, and black migration to the north.
 The program became the second-highest-rated broadcast in Atlanta.

 Borders had a significant influence on the life of Martin Luther King Jr. Borders's oral presentation and expression accompanied by bodily gesture and physical movement could be seen in the sermons of Dr. King.